naasir/scrapi/README.md

 ### Requirements

-The following software components are required to be pre-installed in order to run this application:
+The following software components are required to be pre-installed in order to develop for this project:

 * [scala](http://www.scala-lang.org/) `v2.10.3+`
 * [sbt (scala build tool)](http://www.scala-sbt.org/) `v0.13.1`